 Sydney Royal Wine Assessment Scholarship

-Inaugural in 2017, Are you aged 30 years and under and passionate about the wine industry?
-The Sydney Royal Wine Committee, in partnership with the RAS Foundation, is calling for applications for the new Sydney Royal Wine Assessment Scholarship.
+Are you aged 30 years and under and passionate about the wine industry?
+Since 2017, the Sydney Royal Wine Committee, in partnership with the RAS Foundation, offers the Sydney Royal Wine Assessment Scholarship.
 This national award aims to encourage and support young professionals who are passionate about wine and committed to forging careers that will contribute to the Australian wine industry.

-The scholarship winner will receive a fully paid position at the Australian Wine Research Institute's Advanced Wine Assessment Course taking place in May 2019 in Adelaide.
+The scholarship winner receives a fully paid position at the Australian Wine Research Institute's Advanced Wine Assessment Course taking place in May 2020 in Adelaide.

-Applications for the 2019 Sydney Royal Wine Assessment Scholarship are now closed- For more information visit: www.rasnsw.com.au/foundation/scholarships-and-grants/sydney-royal-wine-assessment-scholarship
+Applications for the 2020 Sydney Royal Wine Assessment Scholarship are now closed.
+For more information visit: www.rasnsw.com.au/foundation/scholarships-and-grants/sydney-royal-wine-assessment-scholarship

 2019 - Nadja Williams